hubtty/hubtty/README.rst

 **reference-ghubtty.yaml**
   An exhaustive list of all supported options with examples.

-**opendev-ghubtty.yaml**
-  A configuration designed for use with OpenDev's installation of Github.

-**googlesource-ghubtty.yaml**
-  A configuration designed for use with installations of Github running on googlesource.com.

 You will need your Github password which you can generate or retrieve by navigating to ``Settings``, then ``HTTP Password``.